jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/asm.md

 You have group access control here to define who and what they can do.
-When you give access to the group, there are three role options available:
+When you give access to the group, there are four role options available:

+- User
 - User manager
-- User
+- Vulnerability Manager
 - Executive

 To get more information about it,